StefanScherer/RFduino-guide/README.md

 * Start Arduino IDE

-* select Tools / Boards / RFduino
+* Select the RFduino in the menu: **Tools / Boards / RFduino**

-* Select Tools / Port / COMx
+* Select the right COM port in the menu: **Tools / Port / COMx**

-* Open the example project with File / Examples / RFduinoBLE / LedButton
+* Open the example project in the menu: **File / Examples / RFduinoBLE / LedButton**

-* Compile and upload the sketch into your RFduino
+* Compile and upload the sketch into your RFduino by pressing the **Upload** toolbar button.

-* Wire up the following
+* Wire up the following parts on a breadboard.
+I power the RFduino from the USB shield which is also connected to the breadboard.

 ![RFduino LedBtn Breadboard](https://raw.github.com/StefanScherer/RFduino-guide/master/images/RFduino_LedBtn_Steckplatine.png)